aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/rollback.rst

 Step #2: Revert the change
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To roll back, we need to use the ``git revert`` command, coupled
+To roll back, we need to use the ``git revert`` command coupled
 with ``HEAD``. ``HEAD`` is the Git method of saying the last commit (in the
-checked out branch).
-If you revert the last commit it will bring you
+checked-out branch).
+If you revert the previous commit, it will return you
-back to the commit before the latest commit.
+to the commit before the latest one.

 You can also use this command to revert to any other commit - useful if
 you want to roll back to 2 weeks and 30 commits ago.